 To add additional diversification, the management team can invest in a wide range of securities including corporate bonds, mezzanine investments, collateralized bond obligations, bank loans and mortgage-backed and asset-backed securities.
 The High Yield Fund can also invest, to the extent consistent with its investment objective, in non-U.S. and emerging market securities and currencies.
 The High Yield Fund may invest in securities of any rating, and may invest up to 10% of its assets (measured at the time of investment) in distressed securities that are in default or the issuers of which are in bankruptcy.
 Mezzanine investments are subordinated debt securities that receive payments of interest and principal after other more senior security holders are paid.
 They are generally issued in private placements in connection with an equity security.
 Collateralized bond obligations are securities backed by a diversified pool of high yield securities.
 Bank loans are fixed and floating rate loans arranged through private negotiations between a company or a non-U.S. government and one or more financial institutions.
 The Fund considers such investments to be debt securities.
-Mortgage-backed securities are asset-backed securities based on a particular type of asset, a mortgage.
-There is a wide variety of mortgage-backed securities involving commercial or residential, fixed rate or adjustable rate mortgages and mortgages issued by banks or government agencies.
+Mortgage-backed securities are asset-backed securities involving commercial or residential, fixed rate or adjustable rate mortgages and mortgages issued by banks or government agencies.
 Asset-backed securities are bonds that are backed by a pool of assets, usually loans such as installment sale contracts or credit card receivables.